Snuu101/Smart-Plant-Pot/README.md

 1. **The hardware:** The hardware setup consists of two sensors (soil moisture, temperature and air humidity) an a webcam, all connected to one Arduino and one Raspberry PI communicating with the backend.
 2. **The IOS APP:** Add and manage your plants, see whether they need watering or take a look at live pictures.
 It also lets you display all data in a histogram.
-3. **The Backend:** A SQL database and a REST API allow communication between your app and your plants and keep your data accessible at any time.
+3. **The Back-End:** A SQL database and a REST API allow communication between your app and your plants and keep your data accessible at any time.

 ## Let's get started
 To build a Smart Plant Pot for yourself you need to follow all the instructions: